President Jokowi Groundbreaking for Bank Mandiri Office Building in IKN - ExBulletin

 The President was also accompanied on this occasion by Minister of State Enterprises Erick Thohir, Minister of Investment/Head of the Investment Coordination Council Bahlil Lahadalia, Minister of Commerce Zulkifli Hasan, Minister of Public Works and Housing public Basuki Hadimuljono, from the Minister of Agrarian Affairs. and Land Planning/National Land Agency Head Agus Harimurti Yudhoyono, and IKN Authority Head Bambang Susantono.

-Also present were Chairman of the President's Advisory Council Wiranto, Head of the Board of Commissioners of the Financial Services Authority Mahendra Siregar, Acting General Commander of the TNI Agus Subiyanto.
+Also present were Chairman of the Presidential Advisory Council Wiranto, Head of the Board of Commissioners of the Financial Services Authority Mahendra Siregar, Acting TNI Commander General Agus Subiyanto.
 Acting East Kalimantan Governor Akmal Malik.
 Regent of North Penajam Paser Makmur Marbun, curator of IKN Development Ridwan Kamil and senior director of Bank Mandiri Darmawan Junaidi.
+(BPMI Setpres)

 |